Flexible floaters align with the direction of wave propagation: Theory

-To summarize, we derived a set of coupled equations, (\ref{slowpsimotion}) and (\ref{eq:xcdot}), that describes the slow evolution of the strip velocity and yaw angle $(\dot{\overline{x}}_c, \psib)$.
-We note that this coupling is unidirectional: the drift velocity $\dot{\overline{x}}_c$ depends on the mean yaw angle ${\overline{\psi}}$, but the evolution of $\psib$ is independent of $\dot{\overline{x}}_c$.
-To solve for this set of equations, we must therefore first integrate in time the mean yaw angle from Eq.~(\ref{slowpsimotion}), and then compute the resulting drift velocity $\dot{\overline{x}}_c$ from Eq.~(\ref{eq:xcdot}).
-These coupled equations predict slow periodic oscillations of both $\psib$ and $\dot{\overline{x}}_c$, at a frequency of order $\epsilon \omega$ that depends on the initial condition: the mean angle $\psib(t)$ slowly oscillates around the stable fixed point $0^o$ (longitudinal orientation), while the drift velocity $\dot{\overline{x}}_c$ slowly oscillates around a mean value smaller than the material-point Stokes drift $\epsilon^2$, with a lower bound at $\epsilon^2(1+\sinc^2 (\delta_x/2))/2$.
+We note that the coupling between the slow evolution for the strip velocity and that of the yaw angle ($\partial_T\xb_c,\psib$) is unidirectional (equations (\ref{slowpsimotion}) and (\ref{eq:xcdot})).
+The drift velocity $\partial_T\xb_c$ depends on the mean yaw angle $\psib$, whereas the evolution of $\psib$ is independent of $\partial_T\xb_c$.
+To solve this set of equations, we should therefore first integrate in time the mean yaw angle from Eq.~(\ref{slowpsimotion}), and then compute the resulting drift velocity $\partial_T\xb_c$ from Eq.~(\ref{eq:xcdot}).
+These coupled equations predict slow periodic oscillations of both $\psib$ and $\partial_T\xb_c$, at a frequency of order $\epsilon \omega$ that depends on the initial condition.
+The mean angle $\psib(t)$ slowly oscillates around the stable fixed point $0^o$ (longitudinal orientation), while the drift velocity $\partial_T\xb_c$ slowly oscillates around a mean value smaller than the material-point Stokes drift $1$, with a lower bound at $(1+\sinc^2 (\delta_x/2))/2$.